NogoApps/workflow/README.md

 # Code Review Checklist(Version control)

-The review needs to be do at 3 levels:
+The review needs to be done at 3 levels:

 1. Codacy test.
 2. Build test and UI test.
 3. Comparation test with git or github.
+4. Column "doing" and "review" need make these tests.

 ## General